TeenNick: Programming history

-On July 15, 2019, the network began to broadcast in primetime a mixture of content from MTV, including repeats of Teen Wolf and My Super Sweet 16, and series which originated as YouTube Originals from recent Viacom acquisition AwesomenessTV (a company founded by Nickelodeon president Brian Robbins and frequent co-collaborator Joe Davola).
+On July 15, 2019, the network began to broadcast in primetime a mixture of content from MTV, including reruns of Teen Wolf and My Super Sweet 16, and series which originated as YouTube Originals from AwesomenessTV (a company founded by Nickelodeon president Brian Robbins and frequent co-collaborator Joe Davola).
 Season three of Hunter Street (which airs on weeknights over a month), initially meant for Nickelodeon, began to air on the channel on July 29, 2019.
-By the winter of 2019, regular Nickelodeon repeats had returned to the primetime lineup.
+By December 2019, regular Nickelodeon repeats had returned to the primetime lineup.

-Nick Cannon's on-air presence as the chairman of the network decreased after TeenNick Top 10 stopped airing in March 2018.
+Nick Cannon's on-air role as chairman of the network ended after TeenNick Top 10 was canceled in March 2018.
 This was the last series produced by Cannon's company, NCredible Entertainment, for the network.
 In July 2020, Cannon was fired from all roles at ViacomCBS due to anti-Semitic statements, though later returned after making several apologies and amends for his behavior.

 NickRewind

-NickRewind was TeenNick's late-night programming block dedicated to Nickelodeon's most popular programs, mainly from the 1990s.
+NickRewind was TeenNick's late-night programming block dedicated to Nickelodeon's former programs, mainly from the 1990s.
 Originally launched on July 25, 2011, as The '90s Are All That, NickRewind operated in much the similar way as Nick at Nite, which serves as a separate identity for the overnight programming on Nickelodeon, though NickRewind was not considered its own network in Nielsen ratings due to targeting the same demographic as TeenNick.
 After relaunching as The Splat in 2015, the block expanded to include programming from the 1980s to early-mid 2000s.
-The block was discontinued on January 31, 2022.
+The block was closed on January 31, 2022.